Vz. 33: Vz. 12/33

 The designation vz.
 12/33 was probably not used outside Czechoslovakia.

 In the 1930s, many Latin American countries ordered vz.
 12/33 carbines.
 Mexico and Colombia ordered some in 7×57mm Mauser.
-After 1945, some of the Colombian carbines may have been modified to fire .30-06 Springfield.
+After 1952, most of the Colombian short rifles were modified in the R. FAMAGE M1952 program rebored and rechambered to fire .30-06 Springfield.
 Ecuador ordered vz.
 12/33s in 7.65×53mm Mauser and used them during the 1941 war against Peru.
-Salvador bought 5,600 carbines in 1937 and used them until they were replaced post-WW2 by American weapons.
+El Salvador bought 5,600 carbines in 1937 and used them until they were replaced post-WW2 by American weapons.
 Nicaragua bought some vz.
 12/33 carbines (mostly with Spanish markings but some with Czech markings) alongside vz.
 23 short rifles.
 Paraguay also fielded some vz.
 12/33 during the Chaco War.

-Československá zbrojovka was contracted by the Brazilian government to manufacture 100,500 Model 08/34 police carbines (not to be confused with the Model 08/34 rifles made in Itajubá).
+Československá zbrojovka was contracted by the Brazilian government to manufacture 100,500 Model 08/34 short rifles with slight modifications. (not to be confused with the Model 08/34 rifles made in Itajubá).
 After 1945, many Model 08/34 were converted to .30–06 Springfield and designated Model 08/34.30.
-The Czech-made carbine was later produced in Itajuba as the Mosquetão M954, also chambered in .30-06.
-This upgraded carbine incorporated a sight hood similar to the German Karabiner 98k and threaded muzzle to fire rifle grenades.
+The Czech and Brazilian made short rifle was later rearsenaled in Itajuba as the Mosquetão M954, also chambered in .30-06.
+This upgraded short rifle incorporated a sight hood similar to the German Karabiner 98k and threaded muzzle to fire rifle grenades.

 Uruguay ordered some vz.
 37 short rifles and carbines just before the German invasion of Czechoslovakia.
 The carbine model was very similar to the vz.
 12/33.They were marked 937 and bore manufacturing markings in Czech.